falcosecurity/falco-website/content/docs/installation.md

 weight: 2
 ---

-Falco can be installed via several methods based on your specific requirements.
-The most common methods are:
+Install Falco by using one of the following methods.
+Your specific infrastructure requirements determine what installation method to choose.

-- Install Falco inside of a Kubernetes cluster to monitor the cluster, worker nodes, and running containers for abnormal behavior.
-This is done by deploying a daemonset to the Kubernetes cluster.
+- Install Falco in a Kubernetes cluster.
+To do so, deploy a DaemonSet to the Kubernetes cluster.
+A Falco installation on Kubernetes monitors the cluster, its worker nodes, and running containers for abnormal behavior.
 - Install Falco directly on a Linux host.
 This can be done for a variety of reasons:
-    - To monitor containers running inside of Kubernetes.
+    - To monitor containers running inside Kubernetes.
 Installing directly on the worker node OS provides an additional level of isolation from the applications running in Kubernetes and users of the Kubernetes API.
-    - To monitor containers running directly on the Linux host or containers running under another platform such as Cloud Foundry, or Mesosphere DC/OS.
+    - To monitor containers running directly on a Linux host or containers running on another platform, such as Cloud Foundry or Mesosphere DC/OS.
     - To monitor an application running directly on the Linux host (ie., non containerized workloads).

 ## Kubernetes

-The default method to run Falco on Kubernetes is to use a Daemonset.
+The default method to run Falco on Kubernetes is to use a DaemonSet.
 Falco supports a variety of installation methods depending on your deployment methods of choice and underlying Kubernetes version.
 The default installation includes support for system call events via a kernel module and is thus dependent on the underlying operating system for the worker nodes.
 Installing the appropriate kernel headers on the worker nodes will allow Falco to dynamically build (and `insmod`) the kernel module on pod start.
-Falco also provides a number of prebuilt modules for common distributions and kernels.
-Falco will automatically attempt to download a prebuilt module if module compilation fails.
+Falco also provides a number of pre-built modules for common distributions and kernels.
+Falco will automatically attempt to download a prebuilt module if the module compilation fails.

 For platforms such as Google's Container Optimized OS & GKE, where access to the underlying kernel is limited, see the [GKE section](#GKE) below.

 ### Downloading the Kernel Module via HTTPs

-The kernel module can be prebuilt and provided to the Falco pods via HTTPs.
-The easiest way to build the kernel module is to deploy Falco on a node with the required kernel headers, have Falco (via the `falco-probe-loader` script) build the kernel module, then copy the kernel module out of the pod or container.
-By default the kernel module is copied to `/root/.sysdig/`.
+Use HTTPs to pre-build and provide the kernel module to the Falco pods.
+The easiest way to build the kernel module is as follows:

+1. Deploy Falco on a node with the required kernel headers.
+2. Use the `falco-probe-loader` script on Falco to build the kernel module.
+3. Move the kernel module from the pod or container.
+    By default, the kernel module is copied to `/root/.sysdig/`.

 `SYSDIG_PROBE_URL` - Set this environment variable for the Falco pod to override the default host for prebuilt kernel modules.
 This should be only the host portion of the URL without the trailing slash - ie., `https://myhost.mydomain.com`.
 The kernel modules should be placed in directory `/stable/sysdig-probe-binaries/` and named as follows:
 `falco-probe-${falco_version}-$(uname -i)-$(uname -r)-{md5sum of kernel config}.ko`